neuralmind-ai/information-extraction-t5/README.md

  [![arXiv](https://img.shields.io/badge/arXiv-2101.05658-f9f107.svg)](https://arxiv.org/abs/2201.05658)

 This project provides a solution for training and validating seq2seq models for information extraction.
-The method can be applied for any text-only type of document, such as legal, registration, news, etc. The approach used here for IE is question answering.
+The method can be applied for any text-only type of document, such as legal, registration, news, etc. The project extracts information by question answering.

-In contrast to typical approachs, this project ... *some more information here*
+In this work, we evaluate sequence-to-sequence models as an alternative to token-level classification methods to extract information from documents.
+T5 models are finetuned to jointly extract the information and generate the output in a structured format.
+Post-processing steps are learned during training, eliminating the need for rule-based methods and simplifying the pipeline.

 Neither the models weights nor the datasets are available for ethical issues.
-But we make efforts to release the source code that can beeasily adapted for new datasets and accepts different models of T5 family.
+But we make efforts to release the source code that works for different models of T5 family, and can be easily extended for new datasets and different languages.

 # Installation